 - a 2-year foundation programme of general training

-- 2 years of core surgical training in a hospital which takes 2 years
+- core surgical training in a hospital which takes 2 years

 - specialist training which can take up to 6 years

 You'll usually need: